opencomply/oscal-content/README.md

 # OSCAL Content
-This repository contains community maintained OSCAL content in XML, JSON, and YAML formats based on the [OSCAL 1.0.0 Release Candidate (RC) 2 release](https://github.com/usnistgov/oscal-content/blob/master).
+This repository contains community maintained OSCAL content in XML, JSON, and YAML formats based on the [OSCAL 1.0.0 release](https://github.com/usnistgov/OSCAL/releases/tag/v1.0.0).

 The structure and contents of the OSCAL content directories are as follows: